benjha/autodock-ss/README.rst

 Overview
 ========

-Smart Autodock enables software infrastructure for in-situ processing (e.g., molecular visualization, dimensionality reduction).
-In-situ capabilities allow analyzing data on the fly and save to disk only what is needed for further post processing; thus, having the potential to reduce I/O bandwidth and storage needs.
+Smart Autodock is an ongoing effort for in-situ processing (e.g., molecular visualization, dimensionality reduction) of MD simulations.
+In-situ capabilities allow analyzing data on the fly and save to disk only what is needed for further post-processing; thus, having the potential to reduce I/O bandwidth and storage needs.

 Smart Autodock is built on top of Autodock-GPU and Cray's Smartsim.
 It provides communication and coordination mechanisms for data interchange between the different modules (implemented in C/C++ and python) of this project.